 - Extra space inside your home because the disabled person has to use a wheelchair indoors.
 The extra room or space doesn't have to have been specially built.
 It can be an existing room or space as long as it's used specifically for the person with the disability.

-You can claim Council Tax Benefit to reduce your Council Tax bill for the home you live in.
+If you are on low income you can claim Council Tax Support to reduce your Council Tax bill for the home you live in.
 You can do this if you are in work or not.
 If you claim, we will work out how much benefit you get by looking at you and your household.
-For example, we will look at:

 - your income

 - family that live with you

 - your family's income and your needs and the needs of your family.

 We don't look at your, or your family's, expenses.
 We only look at income.
 We can usually only award you Council Tax Support from the date we receive your application.